 ormond@hq.acm.org

-ACM HONORS COMPUTING INNOVATORS WHO ARE CHANGING THE WOLRD
+ACM HONORS COMPUTING INNOVATORS WHO ARE CHANGING THE WORLD

 Award Recipients Made Contributions to Areas Including Artificial Intelligence, Economics, Genome Research, Geo-Distributed Systems, and Software

 New York, NY, May 8, 2019 – ACM, the Association for Computing Machinery, today announced the recipients of four prestigious technical awards.
 These leaders were selected by their peers for making contributions that extend the boundaries of research, advance industry, and lay the foundation for technologies that transform society.
 The 2018 recipients will be formally honored at the ACM Awards Banquet on June 15, 2019 in San Francisco.